vatsalg29/Lifeline-Natural_Disaster_Management_App/README.md

 1. (Speech Keyword Dataset)[https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html]
 2. (Phonetics dataset)[http://archive.phonetics.ucla.edu/]

 Similar datasets are required for the second dataset.
-Also, the sensors that would be used are GPS, sppech microphone, speaker,etc.
+Also, the sensors that would be used are GPS, speech microphone, speaker,etc.